Credit Control and Debt Collection

 The first step for a business is to control that credit and manage those supply arrangements to eliminate or reduce the risk of a receivable turning into an unpaid debt.
 We can provide the following services:

 - Advice on credit check and customer identification services.

-If a judgment has been obtained it must be enforced in New Zealand or elsewhere (such as in Australia under the Trans-Tasman Proceedings Act 2010).
+However, if a judgment has been obtained it must be enforced in New Zealand or elsewhere (such as in Australia under the Trans-Tasman Proceedings Act 2010).

 Enforcement may lead to voluntary administration, receivership, liquidation or bankruptcy of a debtor in which event the enforcement of the judgement or any priority or security over assets will be an important aspect of debt collection in conjunction with the competing claims of secured parties and preferred creditors such as the Commissioner of Inland Revenue.

 In summary, credit control and debt collection combines our dispute resolution, commercial and litigation skills in a constructive way to give you a cost-effective and practical result: the recovery of what you are owed.